-There are two exceptions to the law though, and they are as follows:
+There are two exceptions to the law, though, and they are as follows:

-As you can see, malpractice cases are complex and they require both legal and medical knowledge.
+As you can see, malpractice cases are complex, and they require both legal and medical knowledge.
 At Ross Feller Casey, we have doctors who are also lawyers on staff to provide that expertise.
 Our attorneys can review your medical charts to see if you have a case.

-It is important that you act quickly if you discover that you or a loved one has been injured after a hospital visit.
+You must act quickly if you discover that you or a loved one has been injured after a hospital visit.
 Your time to file suit could be running out.

 Please contact one of our experienced medical malpractice attorneys today for a free consultation.
 At Ross Feller Casey, all malpractice lawsuits are handled on a contingency basis, so you don’t pay unless a financial recovery is made.